 The Santa Clara Valley Water District is the primary water resources management agency for Santa Clara County responsible for meeting the county’s water supply demands.
 To achieve this, the water district plans to produce up to 24,000 acre feet (AFY) per year of highly purified water for potable reuse by the year 2025.
-This amounts to 8 billion gallons a year of new fresh water that’s drought-proof — enough water to serve 74,000 households each year in Silicon Valley that we would not otherwise have.
+This amounts to 8 billion gallons a year of new fresh water that’s drought-proof — enough water to serve 74,000 households each year.

 The Silicon Valley Advanced Water Purification Center (SVAWPC), which opened in March of 2014, receives secondary-treated wastewater and uses microfiltration, reverse osmosis, and ultraviolet light disinfection to produce highly purified water that meets all California Primary and Secondary Drinking Water Standards.
 The purified water produced by the SVAWPC is not currently used for potable (i.e., drinking) purposes, but instead is blended with tertiary-treated recycled water and used for a variety of non-potable purposes such as landscaping, agriculture and industry.